Layal Watfeh

 Layal Watfeh (born February 14, 1980) is a Syrian composer, musician, and voice actor.
 Watfeh's work primarily consists of original film score for commercials, television, and film.
 Over two decades of work, Watfeh has won numerous international awards for her voice acting and original scores for television and film.
 Her style incorporates symphonic, orchestral tones as well as traditional Arab sounds.
 She has worked with major companies composing commercial music, including past clients such as Olay, T.G.I.
 Friday's, and Krispy Kreme.
 Besides recording music, she has also been a voice on many TV networks across the Middle East, such as MBC2, MBC4, OSN, Abu Dhabi TV, DMTV.
 Watfeh currently lives in Dubai.

 Early life

 Watfeh was born in Damascus, Syria, where she began exploring her interest in music at a young age.
-She entered the music conservatoire in Damascus to learn the violin at nine years old., though later that year moved to Dubai with her family.
+She entered the music conservatoire in Damascus to learn the violin at nine years old, though later that year, she moved to Dubai with her family.
 At 11, she turned her attention to the piano for two years, and by 17 Watfeh was recording voice-overs for TV and radio commercials.
 After working in numerous music studios in Dubai, Watfeh began composing original music.